UMNO: Relations with Singapore

-Tunku opened his speech in Parliament with the words, "In all the 10 years of my leadership of this House I have never had a duty so unpleasant as this to perform.
+Tunku began his address to Parliament with the words, "In all the ten years of my leadership of this House I have never had a duty so unpleasant as this to perform.
 The announcement which I am making concerns the separation of Singapore from the rest of the Federation."
-On that day, Lee Kuan Yew announced that Singapore was a sovereign independent nation and assumed the role of prime minister.
-After the separation and independence of Singapore in 1965, the Singapore branch of UMNO was renamed the Singapore Malay National Organisation (Pertubuhan Kebangsaan Melayu Singapura).
+That same day, Lee Kuan Yew proclaimed Singapore as a sovereign and independent nation and continued in office as Prime Minister.
+Following the separation, the Singapore branch of UMNO was reorganised and renamed the Singapore Malay National Organisation (Pertubuhan Kebangsaan Melayu Singapura), with little to no relevance in the Singaporean political scene post-independence.